“Wow, Nora: you really don’t live here any more, do you?”

 After nine years of living abroad and returning to Canada for periodic visits, I no longer suffer from reverse culture shock or other standard traveler ailments, but apparently I’m stuck in a bit of a time-warp.
 While living in idyllic (and often rural) little corners of the world, I’ve lost touch with what daily life in Canada (and to a greater extent, North America) is like – for better and worse.

-Here are some other differences in daily life between Canada and Peru, as observed during my visit:
+Here are some other differences in daily life between Canada and Peru, as observed during my visit.
+It’s Peru vs Canada.
+(I wonder who will win.)

 In Canada, you don’t think twice about flushing toilet paper down the toilet.
 This is a big no-no in Peru (with the exception of some establishments in major cities like Lima).
 Peruvian plumbing and water treatment systems just can’t handle toilet paper, so you quickly adapt to the habit of putting toilet paper in a garbage bin.